The U.S.’s first intergenerational care-based co-housing project.

 Aiming to help address the U.S.' care and housing crisis, Carehaus' design and business structure is replicable and responds to each neighborhood's unique conditions.

-How it works: In a Carehaus, disabled and older adults, caregivers and their families live in independent living units clustered around shared spaces.
+How it works: In a Carehaus, older adults, caregivers and their families live in independent living units clustered around shared spaces.
 In exchange for their labor, caregivers receive good wages, childcare, and various benefits.
 An additional team engages residents in shared meals, horticulture, art, fitness, physical therapy, financial literacy courses, and more.

 Our first site, Carehaus Baltimore, has 21 units.
 Architecture: Rafi Segal A+U, 2020.
 Facade designed in collaboration with Marisa Morán Jahn.